Commercial HVAC Columbia

 • Seal Air Leaks and Improve Insulation: Ensure proper insulation in the building envelope and seal any air leaks.

-• HVAC Zoning: Divide your building into separate zones with individual temperature controls.
+• HVAC Zoning: Implement zoning with dedicated temperature controls.

 • Regularly Clean or Replace Air Filters: Keep air filters clean to improve airflow and energy efficiency.

-• Ventilation: Implement ventilation strategies to minimize the amount of outside air that needs conditioning.
+• Ventilation: Implement demand-controlled ventilation to minimize the amount of outside air that needs conditioning.

 • Employee Awareness: Encourage energy-saving practices among your employees, such as being mindful of thermostat settings.